CE Marking

 Eucomed published a position paper on January 30, 2013 (http://bit.ly/EucomedPositionPaper) in response to the original proposal by the Commission, but Eucomed did not respond to the draft legislation until April 1, 2014.
 Now, the Council has a fourth version to consider–the 2014 Eucomed position paper.

 I expected Eucomed to criticize Parliament’s revised draft before the 2013 holidays, but there was no further public response from Eucomed.
-Instead of being critical of Parliament’s revised draft, Eucomed focused on four industry concerns and made its recommendations for each issue.
-The Eucomed position paper is specially addressed to the EU Council with the hope of influencing the Council’s version of the new EMDR.
+Instead of being critical of Parliament’s revised draft, Eucomed focused on four industry concerns and made recommendations for each issue.
+The Eucomed position paper is specially addressed to the EU Council, hoping to influence the Council’s version of the new EMDR.

 Pre-market “Scrutiny Process” (Article 44)

-The EU Commission introduced the concept of the “Scrutiny Process” in Article 44 of the proposed EMDR.
+The EU Commission introduced the “Scrutiny Process” concept in Article 44 of the proposed EMDR.
 Still, the EU Parliament replaced the “Scrutiny Process” with Article 44a in the Parliament Amendment from the Plenary Vote.
 Article 44a involved a review by the European Medicines Agency for high-risk submissions.
-Both of these solutions are unpopular with industry.
+Both of these solutions are unpopular in the industry.
 In the April 2014 position paper, Eucomed does not endorse either version.
-Instead, Eucomed proposed its process for review of premarket submissions, which is referred to as a “Reinforced Control Procedure.”
+Instead, Eucomed proposed its process for review of premarket submissions, referred to as a “Reinforced Control Procedure.”

 The Reinforced Control Procedure is a process that is built into the existing Notified Body process.
 Eucomed outlined the new procedure in detail as an Annex to the position paper.